Outcomes and Lessons Learnt from the Gender and Energy Task

-Dutch Master Theses on Energy Powerty and Gender Inequality
+Dutch Master Theses on Energy Poverty and Gender Inequality

-As part of the Gender & Energy Task, two Masters Theses have been completed at the Delft University of Technology.
+As part of the Gender & Energy Task, two Masters Theses have been completed.
 The first one is Mapping the Mindsets of Dutch Municipal Workers on Mitigating Energy Poverty in the Gender-just Transition: An exploratory Q study.
-This study aims to illuminate policymakers’ mindsets about energy poverty in the […]
+The second, Refracted Reflections: Perceptions of Gender Inequality in Dutch Energy Organisation.

 Designing household energy systems to be more inclusive, equal and efficient